 Here’s a little chart I made that you can pin or save for later!

 Keeping track of added sugars, protein, calcium and Vitamin D is important when choosing your milk.
 If your drink of choice is low in protein, make sure you are pairing it with other protein sources.

 - If it’s a smoothie, you could also add any of the above.
 Personally, I like the taste of both almond and coconut milk, and sometimes prefer to cook my oatmeal with them.

 When it comes down to it, they can all be a fine choice depending on your situation.
-I am a big dairy lover so I do try to get two cups of dairy in a day – usually it’s some cow’s milk and some yogurt.
+I am a big dairy lover so I do try to get two cups of dairy in a day – usually, it’s some cow’s milk and some yogurt.

 I hope this clears up some of the confusion among the different types of milk.
-I always recommend going for the original or unsweetened versions.
+I typically recommend going for the original or unsweetened versions.

 What milk do you prefer?